 Before I further delve into the details of how everything works, it’s important that I first inform you of the average price of a full Brake Bleeding Kit.
 A full Kit ranges from US$30 – US$50.
 If you haven’t got yourself a kit, you can buy one at Sunbright professional automotive tools at only US$50, tax included.

 The image above is an accurate reflection of how a Brake Bleeding Kit looks like.
 The contents include the main pump, a small container which holds brake fluid., several connectors and hoses.
 In contrast to gravity, a vacuum pump will help us draw the fluid out in a fast-paced process.

 Specific Safety Rules

-Most often,we react quickly when trying to rectify a problem, but sometimes we don’t have the full context and can make mistakes.
-To fix that, we have outline some of the basic safety measure to take note off when using the brake bleeding kit.
+Most often, we react quickly when trying to rectify a problem, but sometimes we don’t have the full context and can make mistakes.
+To fix that, we have outlined some of the basic safety measures to take note off when using the brake bleeding kit.

 - First, maintain a safe working environment and keep the work area well lit.
 Make sure there is enough workspace and that the area is not occupied by obstructions such as oil, trash, grease, and other debris.

 - DO NOT operate the pump near flammable chemicals or vapors.